Vranjina Monastery: History

 Vranjina was later granted with rich estates by members of the Balšić and Crnojević noble families who ruled Zeta.
 In 1404 Đurađ Stracimirović donated the village of Rake to the monastery while Balša III donated it a salt pond (1417) and the village of Karuč in Crmnica (1420).
 In the period after Nemanjić rule, during which all estates belonged to the supreme monarch, minor local nobility began to lay ownership claims to the land, some even taking over parts of monastic metochions.
 On 6 September 1455 Zetan ruler Stefan Crnojević organized an assembly at the monastery amidst the growing Ottoman threat, with the higland tribes swearing allegiance to the Venetian republic in the presence of the provveditore.
 In church matters, the assembly was pivotal for the persistence of authority of the Metropolitanate of Zeta which at the time rivaled the uncanonical and, in accordance with Venetian politics following the Council of Florence, Venetian-installed Greek Uniate metropolitan seated at the Ostros monastery.
-The assembly officially reguested for their metropolitan to be a Slav and for Vranjina to be recognised as the official seat.
+The assembly officially requested that their metropolitan be a Slav and that Vranjina be recognised as the official seat.
 In 1468, the prohegumen of Vranjina was Nikon Jerusalimac, the former spiritual guide of princess Jelena Lazarević (1365–1443), the daughter of Prince Lazar of Serbia and wife of Đurađ Stracimirović.
 In 1469 Ivan Crnojević returned all of Vranjina's former estates which included villages in Zeta valley, Limljani, Limsko Polje, Brčeli, Optočići, Tomići and Šišovići.
 In 1478, during the Siege of Shkodra, sultan Mehmed the Conqueror confirmed all existing rights and privileges to the monastery in order to gain support from the surrounding tribes.

 The monastery was a temporary seat of the Metropolitanate of Zeta after the destruction of the Holy Archangel Michael monastery in 1441 and remained so until 1481 when, because of the vicinity of the frontlines, the seat was briefly moved to the Kom Monastery.
 Finally, Ivan Crnojević moved it to Cetinje in 1485.
 In the beginning of the 16th century the pressure on its properties was renewed, this time by the neighboring villages, so the monastery had to plead to Skenderbeg Crnojević for the protection of its rights in 1527.
 The monastery was so poor in the 17th century that in 1665 its hegumen, together with hegumen of Moračnik Monastery, requested help from the Catholic bishop of Scutari Pjetër Bogdani.
-It was arsoned by Ottoman forces in 1714 during Numan Pasha's invasion of Montenegro.
-The nine defenders of the monastery, including its hegumen Nikolaj from Podgori and vojvoda Ratko Orlandić who were badly outnumbered, fortified themselves in the monastery where they were burned alive.
+It was set on fire by Ottoman forces in 1714 during Numan Pasha's invasion of Montenegro.
+The nine defenders of the monastery, including its hegumen Nikolaj from Podgori and vojvoda Ratko Orlandić who were badly outnumbered, fortified themselves in the monastery and were burned alive.